A couple of key themes are getting a lot of attention in the telco world right now. What are they?

 Networks APIs… as we’ve already said!

-In terms of the first of those, the rise of network APIs, we could reasonably claim to be ahead of the game since our blog on the subject (Is it time for API monetisation?) appeared as long ago as last August, a good six months before the chatter began in Barcelona!
-Presentations and exchanges at MWC underlined our conclusion that telcos must, and are now, looking for ways to innovate and attract new revenue growth, and network APIs are one way to do that.
+In terms of the first of those, the rise of network APIs, we could reasonably claim to be ahead of the game since our blog on the subject (Is it time for API monetisation?) appeared a while ago!
+Presentations and exchanges at industry events have underlined our conclusion that telcos must, and are now, looking for ways to innovate and attract new revenue growth, and network APIs are one way to do that.
 Use cases were presented in Barcelona and, as one analyst noted, the choice telcos face is stark; become a low-value utility or a true digital service provider.

 APIs are a step towards the latter with evidence that many major operators keen to develop and expose a growing number of APIs as a means to monetise their 5G networks.
 Among those, big names like Telefonica, Orange, DT, and Vodafone led the way utilising the GSMA Open Gateway Initiative to provide developers with access to operator networks to build network APIs.
 Use cases showed, among other things, how APIs can be used for high-quality telepresence and to support fraud prevention.